 You should refer to "Class III Directors" above for information about our Chief Executive Officer and President, Dr. Nichtberger.
-Biographical information for our other executive officers, as of April 15, 2020, is set forth below.
+Biographical information for our other executive officers, as of April 9, 2021, is set forth below.

 Gwendolyn Binder, Ph.D.
 Dr. Binder joined our company in February 2019 as our Executive Vice President, Science and Technology.
-Prior to joining Cabaletta, Dr. Binder was the Chief Technology Officer of Adaptimmune Therapeutics Plc, where she initially established and led capabilities in vector and cell
+Dr. Binder is an R&D executive with specialized expertise in the discovery and early clinical development and optimization of engineered T cell therapies.
+Prior to joining Cabaletta, Dr. Binder was